thephpleague/url/4.0/components/overview.md

 echo $path->__toString(); //displays '/toto%20le%20heros/file.xml'
 ~~~

-### URL-like representation
+### URI-like representation

-The `getUriComponent` Returns the string representation of the URL part with its optional delimiters.
-This is the form used by the `League\Uri\Url::__toString` method when building the URL string representation.
+The `getUriComponent` Returns the string representation of the URI part with its optional delimiters.
+This is the form used by the `League\Uri\Uri::__toString` method when building the URI string representation.

 ~~~php
 use League\Uri;